midhunkalarikkal/FullDomain/Notes/DSA3.md

 -----------
 Heapify is the process of converting a binary tree into a heap (either min heap or max heap).
 There are two primary approaches to heapifying a binary tree

-`Bottom-Up Heapify ( HeapifyDown also called sift-down or bubble-down)`
+`Bottom-Up Heapify ( also called HeapifyDown, shift-down or bubble-down)`
 -----------------------------------------------------------------------
 - Bottom-Up Heapify starts from the last non-leaf node and works its way up to the root.
 - For each node it will check the heap property.